Join an online Masters in Theology that explores disability studies from a theological perspective.

 • Set your own study hours with this flexible online degree that’s designed to fit around work and life commitments.

-Who can join this online Theology degree?
+Who can join this online Masters in Theology?

 This distance-learning Theology degree is aimed at anyone interested in approaching questions of disability and what it means to be human from a theological perspective.